-“At this stage it is a call to the public to get interested in out digital project,” Wilson said.
+“At this stage it is a call to the public to get interested in our digital project,” Wilson said.

-Wilson said that within archaeology there is a lot of interest in physically touching, moving and manipulating an understanding from everything like artifacts to all the way up to monuments and landscapes.
+Wilson said that within archaeology there is a lot of interest in physically touching, moving and manipulating an understanding from everything like artefacts to all the way up to monuments and landscapes.

 “This technology is allowing taking heritage to people in a way that we have not managed to do in the past.”

 He further spoke about how with this project it will be possible to create a “historic environment record” and in developing counties it will eventually be able to provide contextual information to sites and monuments, allowing them to be put back into the setting in which they were originally found.

 Under their ambitious project, thousands of photographs will be used to reconstruct the sites in 3D.
 Using computer software, researchers and other visitors will be able to take a virtual tour around the reconstructed buildings.

 Notably, the project’s findings could be used to restore devastated sites like the ancient Aramaic city of Palmyra in Syria and the medieval walled city of Dubrovnik in Croatia.